 For those working toward social justice today, there are great lessons to be learned from the civil-rights movement, in which a profound demonstration of commitment and courage succeeded against all odds.
 In the words of Dr. King: “The arc of the moral universe is long, but it bends toward justice.”

-- Tour the Medgar Evers Home Museum, where Evers was murdered in 1963, his blood still staining the concrete driveway.
+- Tour the Medgar Evers Home Museum with curator Minnie White Watson, where Evers was murdered in 1963, his blood still staining the concrete driveway.

 - Immerse yourself in Memphis’s music history with a tour hosted by a Beale Street musician and walk through the nearby Slave Haven Underground Railway Museum, where dark cellars, hidden passageways, and trapdoors helped hide runaway slaves.

 - Spend time at the Rosa Parks Museum and the Freedom Rides Museum, a new museum housed in the former Greyhound bus station where a group of Freedom Riders were attacked by a local mob in 1961.
 It tells their story through art, quotes, architectural elements, and photographs.

 - Sample the best food in the South, with visits to the Big Apple Inn, Gus’s Fried Chicken, and other excellent restaurants.